 The Copper River salmon tends to be extremely high-quality salmon.
 Some may say, however, that the best salmon is chinook salmon from the Yukon River fishery further north in Alaska.
 The Yukon River measures in at 1,980 miles, over six times as long as the Copper River.
 And the length of the river means the salmon need to fatten themselves up just that much more to stand a chance of spawning.
 The result is an insanely rich and deeply flavored fish.

 Yukon River salmon is much trickier to procure, though, and Copper River salmon is widely available when it's in season.
 They are both excellent choices.

 How Should I Cook Copper River Salmon?

 You've probably paid a premium for the quality of Copper River salmon.
 Don't mask it.
-If it's fresh, it must be summer, so try simply making Grilled Salmon and calling it a day.
+If it's fresh, it must be summer, so try simply making grilled salmon and calling it a day.
 It's easy, it's delicious, and it keeps the fish smell out of the kitchen!
 Not in the mood to grill?
-See other Ways to Cook Salmon.
+There are several other ways to cook salmon.

 Where Can I Get Copper River Salmon?

 Copper River salmon is often for sale at specialty markets and seafood counters.
 If you can't find it in your neck of the woods, the Copper River Fish Market ships throughout North America.